 In June 2016, the FASB issued Accounting Standards Update No. 2016-13, "Financial Instruments - Credit Losses (Topic 326)" ("ASU 2016-13").
 ASU 2016-13 revises the methodology for measuring credit losses on financial instruments and the timing of when such losses are recorded.
 Originally, ASU 2016-13 was effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2019, with early adoption permitted.
 In November 2019, FASB issued ASU 2019-10, "Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842)."
 This ASU defers the effective date of ASU 2016-13 for public companies that are considered smaller reporting companies as defined by the SEC to fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The Company is planning to adopt this standard in the first quarter of fiscal 2023.
-The Company does not expect the adoption of the provisions of ASU No. 2016-13 to have a material impact on its Consolidated Financial Statements.
+Effective January 1, 2023, the Company adopted the new credit loss standard and it did not have an impact on the Company's financial statements.